nikiboura/REPA/README.md

   This will create the following  directories:
   - ./data/chexpert/ includes raw CheXpert images downloaded from Kaggle
-  - ./data/chexpert_256_sdvae/  preprocessed with SD VAE (Experiment A)
+  - ./data/chexpert_256_sdvae/  preprocessed with SD VAE (Experiment A & D)
   - ./data/chexpert_256_medvae/  preprocessed with MedVAE (Experiments B & C)

 ### 3. Training